 Share the agile dashboard love

 Finally, dashboards can be shared with the entire team in different ways.
-The easiest way is to enable the dashboard to be shared with the team when you set it up by sharing it with everyone, a group, or project.
+The easiest way is to enable the dashboard to be shared with the team when you set it up by sharing it with everyone, a group, or a project.
 This way team members can mark it as a favorite in their dropdown.

-Pro tip: Wallboards change gadgets to a black background with bigger text for higher visibility.
+Wallboards change gadgets to a black background with bigger text for higher visibility.
 This is particularly helpful for teams that stream their wallboards on TV screens.
 At Atlassian we consider our wallboards to be information radiators.
 Thanks to the awareness wallboards bring, teams can act immediately on things that may make or break their sprint.

 Common gadgets see on team dashboards and wallboards around Atlassian range from the “Sprint Health” gadget to the “Days Remaining in Sprint” gadget (which calls out the number of days with one HUGE number) to displaying a list of all plans on a Bamboo server and the status of each plan.
-If a build is in the red on your wallboard, it’s a friendly – though glaring – reminder to everyone on the team that work needs to be done to fix them.
+If a build is in the red on your wallboard, it’s a friendly – though glaring – reminder to everyone on the team that works needs to be done to fix them.
 There is almost an element of gamification by putting all of this information out in the open; no one wants to be in the red and to be running out of time.
 (Note: there is also an “Agile Wallboard Gadget” that adds boards to your dashboard with Quick Filters that you select.)

 Your issues, your Jira Software dashboard

-You and your team might gravitate towards using boards or a wallboard as your single source of truth for progress of a project, but to get high-level and granular information about the progress of a sprint or project, building out an agile dashboard in Jira Software is a no-brainer.
+You and your team might gravitate towards using boards or a wallboard as your single source of truth for the progress of a project, but to get high-level and granular information about the progress of a sprint or project, building out an agile dashboard in Jira Software is a no-brainer.

-The”Sprint Health” gadget is one of the most popular, because it color codes the progress of a sprint and gives you tangible numbers at the same time.
+The “Sprint Health” gadget is one of the most popular because it color codes the progress of a sprint and gives you tangible numbers at the same time.
 And then there’s the ability to set up a rotating wallboard for your team to have visible in their workspace.
 Above all, like all things Jira Software, dashboards and gadgets are meant to be customizable to bring you the information you most need and visibility into the progress of you and your team’s work.